makersacademy/ruby-coding-challenge/lib/approach.md

 Identify where @ is located, and remove everything before it.
 Assign to a variable Take variable and identify where .com is located and remove everything after it Assign to new variable and return it

+#Q11
+COME BACK TO THIS

+#Q12
+#COME BACK TO THIS
+Split string into an array by characters
+Identify special characters - anything that isn't alphanumeric - /\W/ command Use if else statement to identify if array contains identified special characters.
+If yes, return true.
+If not return false

+#Q13
+#COME BACK TO THIS

+14 - 16

+#Q17

+#Q18
+Aware that shift removes first element of an array Therefore can create method, which shifts first item in array three times.
+Use .times method Print new array
+Test with different arguments